komalSingh9289/Netflix-clone/README.md

 # Netflix-clone
-This is a responsive Netflix-clone website using html, css, and js.
+This is a responsive Clone of Netflix landing page from sratch using HTML, CSS AND JAVASCRIPT.